Posted on 6/29/2018 in Accessibility

 Step One: WC3 “Easy Check”

-Our first step is to complete the WC3 recommended “Easy Check” to get an idea whether accessibility is addressed in even the most basic way.
+Our first step is to complete the World Wide Web (WC3) recommended “Easy Check” to get an idea whether accessibility is addressed in even the most basic way.
 These checks cover just a few accessibility issues and are designed to be quick and easy, rather than definitive.

 The next step is to complete a Baseline Technical Audit of your website.
 Wakefly uses the Siteimprove Content & Accessibility software tool, to conduct an initial scan to highlight any issues that negatively impact accessibility and usability.